arcusmaximus/SottrModTools/Documentation.md

 The extractor and manager need no installation and can be run from anywhere.
 They'll try to autodetect where each game is installed and ask you to provide the location if they can't find it.

 The Blender addon can be installed as follows.
-Note that it requires Blender **3.6.5** or above (including 4.0).
+Note that it requires Blender **4.0** or above.

 - Click Edit → Preferences in the menu.
 - Select the "Add-ons" tab.
-- Click "Install..." (in Blender 4.0 and above, this is hidden behind a small down-arrow button in the top right of the window).
+- Click the small arrow in the top right corner and choose "Install from Disk..."
 - Select io_scene_tr_reboot.zip.
 - Enable the checkmark next to "Import-Export: TR Reboot mesh support."